Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 In order to install SCS unattended, an `ini` file needs to be generated in order to pass all of the required parameters into the SWPM installer.
 Currently, the only way to generate a new one is to partially run through a manual install as per SAP Note [2230669 - System Provisioning Using a Parameter Input File](https://launchpad.support.sap.com/#/notes/2230669).

-The following steps show how to manually begin the install of an ASCS instance in order to create an unattended file should it be needed.
-During the template generation process, you may need to confirm the change of ownership of files and permissions.
+The following steps show how to begin the manual install of an ASCS instance in order to create an unattended installation file.

+**Note:** During the template generation process, you may need to confirm the change of ownership of files and permissions.

-1. On your ASCS Node as the `root` user, launch Software Provisioning Manager, shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input)
+1. On your ASCS Node as the `root` user, launch Software Provisioning Manager, as shown in [Software Provision Manager input](#Example-Software-Provision-Manager-input);
-1. Establish a connection to the ASCS node using a web browser
+1. Establish a connection to the ASCS node using a web browser;
-1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)
+1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output);
-1. Accept the security risk and authenticate with the systems ROOT user credentials
+1. Accept the security risk and authenticate with the system's `root` user credentials;
-1. Navigate through the drop-down menu "SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "ASCS Instance"
+1. Navigate through the drop-down menu "SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "ASCS Instance";
-1. Select the `Custom` Parameter Mode and click "Next"
+1. Select the `Custom` Parameter Mode and click "Next";
-1. The SAP system ID should be prepopulated with {SID} and SAP Mount Directory /sapmnt, click "Next"
+1. The SAP system ID should be prepopulated with {SID} and SAP Mount Directory /sapmnt, click "Next";
 1. The FQDN should be prepopulated.
-Ensure “Set FQDN for SAP system” is checked, and click "Next"
+Ensure "Set FQDN for SAP system" is checked, and click "Next";
 1. Enter and confirm a master password which will be used during the creation of the ASCS instance, and click "Next".

-Note `The password of user DBUser may only consist of alphanumeric characters and the special characters #, $, @ and _.
-The first character must not be a digit or an underscore`
+   **Note:** `The password of user DBUser may only consist of alphanumeric characters and the special characters #, $, @ and _.
+The first character must not be a digit or an underscore`.

 1. The password fields will be pre-populated based on the master password supplied.
-Set the s4hadm OS user ID to 2000 and the sapsys OS group ID to 2000, and click "Next"
+Set the `<sid>adm` OS user ID to 2000 and the `sapsys` OS group ID to 2000, and click "Next";
-1. When prompted to supply the path to the SAPEXE kernel file, specify a path of /usr/sap/downloads/ and click "Next"
+1. When prompted to supply the path to the SAPEXE kernel file, specify a path of /usr/sap/downloads/ and click "Next";
-1. Notice the package status is "Available" click "Next"
+1. Notice the package status is "Available" click "Next";
-1. Notice the SAP Host Agent installation file status is "Available" click "Next"
+1. Notice the SAP Host Agent installation file status is "Available" click "Next";
 1. Details for the sapadm OS user will be presented next.
-It is recommended to leave the password as inherited from the master password, and enter in the OS user ID of 2100, and click "Next"
+It is recommended to leave the password as inherited from the master password, and enter in the OS user ID of 2100, and click "Next";
-1. Ensure the correct instance number for the installation is set, and that the virtual host name for the instance has been set, click "Next"
+1. Ensure the correct instance number for the installation is set, and that the virtual host name for the instance has been set, click "Next";
-1. Leave the ABAP message server ports at the defaults of 3600 and 3900, click "Next"
+1. Leave the ABAP message server ports at the defaults of 3600 and 3900, click "Next";
-1. Do not select any additional components to install, click "Next"
+1. Do not select any additional components to install, click "Next";
-1. Check `Skip setting of security parameters` and click "Next"
+1. Check `Skip setting of security parameters` and click "Next";
-1. Select the checkbox “Yes, clean up operating system users” then click "Next"
+1. Select the checkbox "Yes, clean up operating system users" then click "Next";
-1. On the Parameter Summary Page a copy of the inifile.params file is generated in the temporary SAP installation directory, located at /tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ASCS/.
-This can be used as the basis for unattended deployments.
+1. On the Parameter Summary Page a copy of the `inifile.params` file is generated in the temporary SAP installation directory, located at `/tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ASCS/`.
+This can be used as the basis for unattended deployments;
-1. click "Cancel" in SWPM, as the SCS install can now be performed via the unattended method
+1. click "Cancel" in SWPM, as the SCS install can now be performed via the unattended method;
-1. Copy and rename `inifile.params` to `sapbits/templates`:
+1. Copy and rename `inifile.params` to `sapbits/templates/`:

-`cp /tmp/sapinst_instdir/S4HANA2020/CORE/HDB/INSTALL/DISTRIBUTED/ABAP/ASCS/inifile.params /mnt/<sapbits fileshare path>/templates/scs.inifile.params`
+`cp /tmp/sapinst_instdir/S4HANA1809/CORE/HDB/INSTALL/HA/ABAP/ASCS/inifile.params /mnt/sapbits/templates/scs.inifile.params`

 #### Example software provision manager input